 A Reserve Action Plan provides information on condition of the reserve, its history and significance.
 Issues are identified and proposed actions listed.
+In the case of the Griffin Reserves Castlecrag Group, which also incorporates walkways, drainage reserves and road islands, guidelines and objectives relating to this conservation area are included in the Reserve Action Plan compilation for that group (the GRCG - RAPs).

-Review period - annually and updated as required (no later than 10 years) and placed on Council's webpage.
+Review period - reviewed annually, updated every 5 years and placed on Council's webpage.

+WILLOUGHBY CITY COUNCIL URBAN BUSHLAND PLAN OF MANAGEMENT